 Don't miss visiting Sænautasel if you are driving the ring-road - and make the small detour to see this cute turf house.
 The turf house is by road 907, only ca 5 km from the old ring-road, yet so remote in the highlands of Iceland.

 Here you can see the location of Sænautasel on the map - it is located some 594 km away from Reykjavík.
 To visit this beautiful turf house you can rent a car in Reykjavík and drive there yourself.
 Or take one of the self-drive tours around the ring-road and include Sænautasel in your trip.

 Also check out: The deserted fjords of East-Iceland, The Ring-road and the East fjords - 11 Day Self Drive Tour, 4 day Winter Tour in East-Iceland, East-Iceland Horse Riding Adventure, East-Iceland Multi Adventure and all the wonderful tours of Travel East-Iceland.

 Close to Sænautasel turf house you will find Skessugarður - the Rampart of the two Giantesses, which has been called one of the most amazing natural formations in Iceland, although less visited than other places.

-I have written articles about several other turf houses in Iceland:
+I have written travel blogs on several other turf houses in Iceland: